-The Seventh Amended 2011 Plan was designed to include a number of best practice provisions that we believe reinforce the alignment between our stockholders' interests and equity compensation arrangements for employees, non-employee directors and contractors.
+The Eighth Amended 2011 Plan was designed to include a number of best practice provisions that we believe reinforce the alignment between our stockholders' interests and equity compensation arrangements for employees, non-employee directors and contractors.
 These provisions include, but are not limited to the following:

-- ✓ Double-trigger vesting of awards upon a change in control - √ Awards are subject to clawback - ✓ Permits performance-based equity awards to align incentives with Company performance - ✓ Individual share limits for all participants - √ Fungible share reserve to manage dilution (1.33 per share issued as a stock grant or stock unit) - x No "evergreen" provision - x No repricing, cash-out or replacement of underwater stock options or stock appreciation rights without stockholder approval - x No discount options or stock appreciation rights - x No "liberal share recycling" - x No liberal "change in control" definition - x No "reload" equity awards - x No transferability except by will or unless approved by the Board or the Plan administrator
+- $\ \ \square$ Awards are subject to clawback - $\ensuremath{\square}$ Individual share limits for all participants - ☑ Permits performance-based equity awards to align incentives with Company performance - ☑ Fungible share reserve to manage dilution (1.33 per share issued as a stock grant or stock unit) - ☑ Double-trigger vesting of awards upon a change in control - ☒ No "evergreen" provision - ☒ No repricing, cash-out or replacement of underwater stock options or stock appreciation rights without stockholder approval - $oxed{\boxtimes}$ No discount options or stock appreciation rights - ☒ No "liberal share recycling" - ☑ No liberal "change in control" definition - ☒ No "reload" equity awards - ⊠ No transferability except by will or unless approved by the Board or the Plan administrator

-Description of the Seventh Amended 2011 Plan
+Description of the Eighth Amended 2011 Plan

-The material features of the Seventh Amended 2011 Plan are outlined below.
-This summary does not purport to be a complete description of all of the provisions of the Seventh Amended 2011 Plan and is qualified in its entirety by reference to the complete text of the Seventh Amended 2011 Plan.
-Stockholders are urged to read the actual text of the Seventh Amended 2011 Plan in its entirety, a copy of which has been filed with the SEC as Appendix A to this Proxy Statement.
-Any stockholder who desires to obtain a copy of the Seventh Amended 2011 Plan may do so by written request to the Company's Secretary at PDF Solutions, Inc., Attention: Secretary, 2858 De La Cruz Boulevard, Santa Clara, CA 95050.
+The material features of the Eighth Amended 2011 Plan are outlined below.
+This summary does not purport to be a complete description of all of the provisions of the Eighth Amended 2011 Plan and is qualified in its entirety by reference to the complete text of the Eighth Amended 2011 Plan.
+Stockholders are urged to read the actual text of the Eighth Amended 2011 Plan in its entirety, a copy of which has been filed with the SEC as Appendix A to this Proxy Statement.
+Any stockholder who desires to obtain a copy of the Eighth Amended 2011 Plan may do so by written request to our Secretary at PDF Solutions, Inc., Attention: Secretary, 2858 De La Cruz Boulevard, Santa Clara, CA 95050.